-- On 7 June 2016, “Fortisgate” will be discussed at a roundtable with prominent journalists, including the author of Fortisgate – Een stresstest voor justitie.
-These journalists will also discuss the Panamagate scandal.
+- On 7 June 2016, “Fortisgate” was discussed at a roundtable with prominent journalists, including the author of Fortisgate – Een stresstest voor justitie.
+These journalists also discussed the Panamagate scandal.
 Venue: Theater Roma, Antwerp.
 More information can be found here.

 - On 12 April 2016, a book came out about “Fortisgate” (written in Dutch): W. VAN DEN EYNDE, Fortisgate – Een stresstest voor justitie, Uitgeverij Van Halewyck, 2016.
 Refer to this book for a comprehensive picture of “Fortisgate”.
 Journalist Jan Nolfs explains why you should read this book.
 This book describes what is arguably the biggest constitutional crisis and judicial scandal Belgium has ever known: Fortisgate.
 The scandal erupted after the sale of a Belgian bank, Fortis, to a French bank, BNP Paribas, in the aftermath of the 2008 financial crisis.
 It led to the demise of the government in December 2008 and to investigations by a parliamentary committee in March 2009.
 It touches upon the following issues: Separation of powers; Independence of the judiciary; Deontological obligations of judges; Fundamental rights of judges; Confidentiality of judicial deliberations; Power and independence of parliament vis-à-vis the judiciary.

 About this website (!)

 This website is mainly about “Fortisgate“.

 According to a Belgian newspaper (La Libre Belgique, 18/11/’09), Fortisgate is a “protected designation of origin” since Yves Leterme (the then prime minister of Belgium) had to resign, in December 2008, when the scandal “Fortisgate” erupted.